Blackstock Triangle Gardeners

-Having shared packs of seeds with nearby neighbours, wildflowers flourished in the tree pits, so did friendships.
-Neighbours started to get to know one another, swapping plants and helping each other with gardening jobs and just stopping in the street to chat about how the area was greening up.
-We entered two adjoining streets into the 2009 ‘Islington in Bloom’ competition and were delighted to win 5 awards between them, including a specially created community award.
+Having shared packs of seeds with nearby neighbours, wildflowers flourished in the tree pits, neighbours started to get to know one another by swapping plants, helping each other with gardening jobs and just stopping in the street to chat about how the area was greening up.
+We entered two adjoining streets into the 2009 ‘Islington in Bloom’ competition and we were delighted to win 5 awards between us, including a specially created community award.
 Great joy!!
 By 2010 the council had stopped giving away seeds, but the enthusiasm for growing was now unstoppable.
 By chance, we met a gardener who was looking for people to join in his ’3 Sisters’ veg growing experiment, and instantly the idea growing vegetables in front gardens was born.
-The ’3 sisters project’ where corn, runner beans and squashes were all grown in one grow-bag to create a symbiotic growing relationship between the veg.
+The ’3 sisters project’ was to grow corn, runner beans and squashes all in one grow-bag, hopefully creating a symbiotic growing relationship between the veg.
 Would this combination of plants work in a bag in UK growing conditions?

-By knocking on doors, emailing neighbours and leafleting the streets, 50 households joined up to grow vegetables in grow-bags in their front gardens.
-To help pay towards the project, funding was given to us from ‘Capital Growth’ and Islington Gardeners.
-Free seeds were then given away to all participating residents at an event that we called ‘Cake Saturday’.
-Many neighbours made delicious home-made cakes which were served up with tea and coffee in a front garden.
+By knocking on doors, emailing neighbours and leafleting the streets, in our first year, 50 households joined up to grow vegetables in grow-bags in their front gardens.
+Fortunately, funding was available from ‘Capital Growth’ and Islington Gardeners.

-It was a very jolly gathering where some neighbours met each other for the first time and everyone got to know more about the about the growing project.
+It was a very jolly gathering, where some neighbours met each other for the first time and everyone got to know more about the about the growing project.

 Soon after the seed give-away, residents pitched in with delivering the free grow-bags (full of compost) to front gardens,

 and neighbours were then all set for growing their vegetables.

-Islington council were so impressed with our project that they asked us to be a part of their entry into both ‘London in Bloom’ and ‘Britain in Bloom’ and helped us to green-up our area by edging 15 tree pits, so that with a deeper pit we could plant up perennials as well as annual seeds.
-They also generously donated some money to buy plants for the tree pit
+Islington council were so impressed with our project that they asked us to be a part of their entry into both ‘London in Bloom’ and ‘Britain in Bloom’ and helped us to green-up our area by edging 15 tree pits with metal Everedge edging, enabling us to plant up perennials as well as annual seeds.
+They also generously donated some money to buy plants for the tree pits.

 Many residents also bought plants and enthusiastically took ownership of a tree pits.